Chart Color Schemes

 Residential development activity is lower than average in Inverell according to AreaSearch's national comparison of local real estate markets

-Inverell has granted approximately 40 residential property approvals annually.
-Over the past five financial years, from FY21 to FY25, around 200 homes were approved, with an additional seven approved so far in FY26.
-On average, about 0.9 new residents have arrived per new home each year over these five years.
+Inverell has recorded approximately 40 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 200 homes were approved, with an additional 7 approved so far in FY26.
+On average, 0.9 new residents arrived per new home each year during these five years.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choices and creating capacity for population growth beyond current forecasts.
-The average construction cost of new homes was $509,000.
-Inverell has registered $27.3 million in commercial approvals this financial year, indicating moderate levels of commercial development.
-Compared to the rest of NSW, Inverell has slightly more development, at 17.0% above the regional average per person over the past five years.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average construction cost value of new homes over this period was $293,000.
+In FY26, $27.3 million in commercial approvals have been registered, demonstrating moderate levels of commercial development.
+Compared to the Rest of NSW, Inverell has slightly more development, with 17.0% above the regional average per person over the five-year period.
 This preserves reasonable buyer options while sustaining existing property demand.

 However, development activity has moderated in recent periods.
-New development consists of 58.0% standalone homes and 42.0% attached dwellings, expanding the range of medium-density options.
+New development consists of 58.0% standalone homes and 42.0% attached dwellings, showing an expanding range of medium-density options.
 This creates a mix of opportunities across price brackets, from traditional family housing to more affordable compact alternatives.
-This shift represents decreasing availability of developable sites and reflects changing lifestyles and the need for diverse, affordable housing options.
-The estimated population per dwelling approval in Inverell is 670 people, reflecting its quiet, low activity development environment.
-Looking ahead, Inverell is expected to grow by 588 residents through to 2041.
+This represents a notable shift from the area's existing housing composition, which is currently 88.0% houses.
+The estimated count of 670 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Looking ahead, Inverell is expected to grow by 573 residents through to 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development